-ADA Title V allows bona fide insured or selfinsured employee benefit plans to make some health-related distinctions for risk classifications based upon, or not inconsistent with, state law.
+ADA Title V allows bona fide insured or self-insured employee benefit plans to make some health-related distinctions based on risk classifications based on or not inconsistent with state law.
 However, this "insurance exemption" may not be used as a "subterfuge" to evade the purposes of the ADA.
 According to the EEOC, health insurance distinctions that are not disability-based do not violate the ADA, even if they have a disproportionate impact on individuals with disabilities.

-Thus, employers, insurers and unions generally may apply insurance distinctions, such as applicable limitations and exclusions, provided that they apply the distinctions uniformly to all employees.
-For example, employers may offer health insurance that does not cover pre-existing conditions for a period of time specified in the plan, even if that exclusion for pre-existing conditions adversely affects employees with disabilities.
+Thus, employers, insurers and unions generally may apply insurance distinctions that are uniformly applied to all employees, such as applicable limitations and exclusions.
+For example, employers may offer health insurance that does not cover pre-existing conditions for a period of time specified in the plan, even if such a pre-existing condition exclusion adversely affects employees with disabilities.

 The ADA also generally permits facially neutral limitations such as lifetime coverage caps applied to all employees.
 Further, a health plan may exclude or limit coverage for specific procedures or treatments if they are not exclusively or nearly exclusively applicable to a particular disability.
-For example, a plan may limit the number of blood transfusions or x-rays that the plan will pay for, even though this may have an adverse effect on individuals with certain disabilities such as hemophilia.
-Likewise, a plan may limit or deny coverage for all "experimental" drugs and/or treatments for all "elective surgery."
-Plans may also exclude or provide lower levels of coverage for broad categories of conditions that are not drawn along lines of disability, such as treatment of "mental or nervous conditions" or "eye care."
+For example, a plan may limit the number of blood transfusions or xrays that the plan will pay for, even though this may have an adverse effect on individuals with certain disabilities such as hemophilia.
+Likewise, a plan may limit or deny coverage for all "experimental" drugs and/or treatments for all "elective surgery," and it may exclude or provide lower levels of coverage for broad categories of conditions that are not drawn along lines of disability.
+For example, a plan may have lower reimbursement rates for treatment of "mental or nervous conditions" or for "eye care."